 I was lucky enough to have a support crew accompanying me for the duration of my journey.
 My wife, Carmel “drove the course”, transporting our gear and providing me with drinks and food when necessary.
 Carmel also chronicled the trip with her amazing photography.

 I followed the guidelines for running around the world that are implicit in Jesper Olsen’s World Run 1 – the first undisputed and fully documented run around the world – which he completed in 2005.
-These guidelines are the basis for the official world record for the “Fastest Circumnavigation of the Earth on Foot”, as administered by the Book of Alternative Records.
+These guidelines are the basis for the official world record for the “Fastest Circumnavigation of the Earth on Foot”, as administered by the World Runners Association, the international governing body for the sport of multi-day journey running.

 People like Tony Mangan, Jesper Olsen, Rosie Swale Pope, and Pat Farmer – all more experienced ultra runners than me – are like-minded people with a similar taste for adventure and a clear love of being out on the road – not just seeing the ever-changing countryside, but hearing and smelling it too, and all at a pace which allows you to really appreciate the experience.